-2016 (English-language version) received a Silver award in the MerComm Annual Report Competition
+Co-Creation Sustainability Report 2016 (English-language version) received a Silver award in the MerComm Annual Report Competition.

-54

 About Co-Creation Sustainability Reports

 We have always viewed reports as having a three-year cycle.
 Each year, we have described our innovations in our cocreation management reports and then evolved these ideas in our co-creation sustainability reports to explain the policies regarding co-creation, happiness, all customers, inclusion, and other concepts that give form to MARUI GROUP's philosophy of co-creation.
 The next three-year cycle will represent the second cycle of reporting in which we will continue to innovate and evolve, further building upon the foundation formed by the first-cycle reports.

-414

 Carbon footprint

-has been calculated based on the instructions of Mizuho

 Information & Research Institute, Inc.